-Using mut, weyou are allowed to change the value that x binds to from 5 to 6.
-In some cases you’ll want to make a binding mutable because it makes the code easier to understand than an implementation that only uses immutable bindings.
+Using mut, we’re allowed to change the value that x binds to from 5 to 6.
+In some cases, you’ll want to make a variable mutable because it makes the code more convenient to write than an implementation that only uses immutable variables.

-In cases where you’re using large data structures, mutating an instance in place may be faster than copying and returning newly allocated instances.
-It all depends on the trade-offs you want to make in your situation.always penalty might be worth it to
+There are multiple trade-offs to consider, in addition to the prevention of bugs.
+For example, in cases where you’re using large data structures, mutating an instance in place may be faster than copying and returning newly allocated instances.
+With smaller data structures, creating new instances and writing in a more functional programming style may be easier to reason about, so the lower performance might be a worthwhile penalty for gaining that clarity.

+Differences Between Variables and Constants

-Not bBeing unable to change the value of a variable might have reminded you of another programming concept that exists that in most other languages have: constants.
-Like variables, Cconstants are also values unable to change that are bound to a name that are not allowed to change, but there are a few differences between constants and variables.
+Being unable to change the value of a variable might have reminded you of another programming concept that most other languages have: constants.
+Like immutable variables, constants are also values that are bound to a name and are not allowed to change, but there are a few differences between constants and variables.

-First, in Rust, youing mut with constants is not allowed: constants aren't only immutable by default, they're always immutable.
+First, we aren’t allowed to use mut with constants: constants aren't only immutable by default, they're always immutable.

-YouWe declare a Cconstants are declared using the const keyword instead of the let keyword, and the type of the value must be annotated. —Wwe're about to cover types and type annotations in the next section, “Data Types,” so don't worry about the details right now, just know that youwe must always annotate the type.
+We declare constants using the const keyword instead of the let keyword, and the type of the value must be annotated.
+We're about to cover types and type annotations in the next section, “Data Types,” so don't worry about the details right now, just know that we must always annotate the type.

-Constants can be declared in any scope, including the global scope, which makes them useful to useo use for values that many parts of your code need to know about.
+Constants can be declared in any scope, including the global scope, which makes them useful for values that many parts of code need to know about.

-The last difference is that constants may only be set to a constant expression, not the result of a function call or any other value that could only be
+The last difference is that constants may only be set to a constant expression, not the result of a function call or any other value that could only be computed at runtime.

-.
-That makes constants ,

-Documenting by naming them to that
+Here's an example of a constant declaration where the constant's name is MAX_POINTS and its value is set to 100,000.
+(Rust constant naming convention is to use all upper case with underscores between words):

+const MAX_POINTS: u32 = 100_000;

+Constants are valid for the entire time a program runs, within the scope they were declared in, making them a useful choice for values in your application domain that multiple part of the program might need to know about, such as the maximum number of points any player of a game is allowed to earn or the speed of light.

+Naming hardcoded values used throughout your program as constants is useful in conveying the meaning of that value to future maintainers of the code.
+It also helps to have only one place in your code you would need to change if the hardcoded value needed to be updated in the future.

 Shadowing

-As youwe saw in the guessing game tutorial, youwe can declare new bindings with the same name as a previous binding, and the new binding shadows the previous binding.
-We say that the first binding is shadowed by the second, which means that the second binding’s value is what ’ll wiyou see when you use the variable.
-YouWe can shadow a binding by using the same binding’s name and repeating the use of the let keyword as follows:
+As we saw in the guessing game tutorial in Chapter 2, we can declare new variables with the same name as a previous variables, and the new variable shadows the previous variable.
+Rustaceans say that the first variable is shadowed by the second, which means that the second variable’s value is what we’ll see when we use the variable.
+We can shadow a variable by using the same variable’s name and repeating the use of the let keyword as follows:

 Filename: src/main.rs